vkyal/DATA551_WSI_TeamReflection/teamwork-reflection.md

 Specifically,
 comment on the following areas:

 - How the team worked together as a whole, including:
     - What was your role in the group?
       That is, what sort of things did you do to contribute to the evolution of the project?
     - What were the roles of others in your group?
 - What went well and poorly throughout the team project experience?

+Varshita: I w worked on Python dashboard, along with the documentation and Heroku.
+Sweta: She worked on Python dashboard, along with the documentation and Heroku.
+Ujjwal : He worked on R dashboard , Heroku and documentation.
+Nowshaba: She worked on R dashboard and documentation.

+As a whole , the team was very good working with.
+Everyone was co-operative and helpful.
+The workload was equally distributed which helped in the timely completion of the project.
+We had some technical challenges in Heroku deployment which was tackled with calmness by all team-members and help to accomplish the task sucessfully.